Weather Monitor II and Wizard stations - overview

 If you are considering a WMII type model, please be sure to read the WMII/Wizard vs Vantage Pro section below.

-Weather Monitor II and Weather Wizard III stations
+Weather Wizard III stations

 • Accurate, reliable monitoring of basic weather parameters;